 Charles Gates, President

-A graduate of Thomas College, Watervile, Maine (Class of 1973) with a Bachelor of Arts in Business Education.
+A graduate of Thomas College, Waterville, Maine (Class of 1973) with a Bachelor of Arts in Business Education.
 Graduate studies at Georgian Court University (Class of 2001) with a Masters of Arts in Theology.
-Charlie held various corporate level positions achieving Vice Presidency at JP Morgan Chase -Special Projects.
+Charlie held various corporate-level positions achieving Vice Presidency at JP Morgan Chase -Special Projects.

 Vincent Alo, Founder

 Vincent attended Red Bank Catholic High School before going on to earn his Political Science degree from Villanova University in 2006.
 Shortly after graduating, Vincent took a position teaching Contemporary Global Issues at Red Bank Catholic High School.
 After a year in this position, Vincent went to work in Human Resources at the United Nations Headquarters in New York.
 In the aftermath of the devastating earthquake in Haiti, he became a Family Focal Point and HR Specialist providing support to the families of UN staff members who lost their lives in the earthquake.
 Vincent is the Founder of Hearts & Hands Disaster Recovery, as well as maintaining a seat on the board of directors.
 Vincent plays a vital role in the strategic planning of the organization and establishing relationships with the local business community to support the work of HHDR.

 Thomas Corbett, Treasurer